Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

-\item{Partially Observed Markov Decision Problems (POMDPs)} Instead of using an encoding policy, $\gamma^e_t$, to find a quantization of $x_t$, suppose that the quantization is fixed as $\tilde{Q}$.
-Such a fixed quantization induces a POMDP.
-The coding policy is a constant function:
+Instead of using an encoding policy, $\gamma^e_t$, to find a quantization of $x_t$, suppose that the quantization action is fixed.
+Such a fixed quantization induces a partially observed Markov decision problem (POMDP).
+The coding policy is a constant-valued function:

-$\eta_t$ will now also be constant in $Q_t$.
-This is the same as a system with dynamics:
+This is equivalent to a system with dynamics:

 The controller will only have access to channel output $q_t$ making it analogous to an observation of $x_t$ at time t.
 When the control problem is structured in this form, the problem is reduced to that of a POMDP with observation $q_t$ of $x_t$.
-Structural results for POMDPs are well established \cite{Yus76,Rhe74,Blackwell2} and it is well-known that an optimal control will be using the filter $\overline{\pi}_t$ as a sufficient statistic; here an alternative interpretation is provided which is consistent with the real-time encoding and control framework: the control policy will be structured as
+Structural results for POMDPs are well established \cite{Yus76,Rhe74,Blackwell2} and it is well-known that an optimal control will be using the filter $\overline{\pi}_t$ (see (\ref{filter_2})) as a sufficient statistic; here we present an alternative interpretation which is consistent with the real-time encoding and control framework: the control policy will be structured as

 or